engageub/InternetIncome/README.md

 16. [CryptoProxy](https://cryptoproxy.page.link/3J4ASzZ2tf58M77dA) (Mobile device)
 17. [PacketShare](https://www.packetshare.io/) (Not Supported)
 * Not Supported are the apps which are not available in docker environment, you may use them in windows.
-## :judge: Comparison of different apps based on proxy type :judge:
+## :judge: Comparison of different apps based on proxy type

 | App Name | Residential/Home ISP | Datacenter/Hosting/VPS |Limit per Account|Devices per IP|
 |  :--- |  :---: |  :---: | :---: | :---: |